TangibleInc/loops-and-logic-docs/docs/dynamic-tags/02 - loop/index.md

 *    `field_type="..."` - This attribute defines the field type.
 It accepts a value of `string` (default), `number`, or `date`.
 It is useful when using numerical comparisons in `field_compare`.
 *    `field_type_2="..."` - Used when filtering multiple fields.
 See `field_type`.
 *    `field_type_3="..."` - Used when filtering multiple fields.
 See `field_type`.
+*    `offset="..."` - This attribute offsets the start of the loop, skipping the specified number of items.
+It accepts a value of type number.
 *    `paged="..."` - This attribute enables loop pagination and defines the number of items to display per page.
 It accepts a value of type number.
 For more information, see [loop pagination](/dynamic-tags/loop/features/pagination).
 *    `sort_field="..."` - This attribute defines the field by which to sort items in the loop.
 The example below will display the post titles of an `event` custom post type sorted in descending order based on an `event_date` custom field.
 ```html